MercersKitchen/BYOD/README.md

 **Following Instructions require Android Device for further installation and configuration**

+Processing-Android Mode Dependencies and Testing
+- CAUTION: must have android device with USB Debugging Enabled (Google Search to enable this on your device, if necessary)
+  - Double CAUTION: rooting a device has had issues in the past (if you know what rooting is, then you are also aware of the issues)
+- Instructional Website & Text References: http://android.processing.org/

+Processing IDE: change Java Mode to Android Mode
+- Once Android Mode selected, follow prompts
+- Download SDK Manually (does not need Android Studio SDK GUI Manager, 20180613)
+- Accept Licenses
+- Verify pathway of installation (record this! you might need it later)
+  - Example: C:\Users\MercersKitchen\Documents\Processing\android\sdk\extras\google\usb_driver
+  - Example: C:\Users\Mark\AppData\Local\Android\sdk
+- Note this will take a while, be prepared
+- Select Java Mode again: will need to restart machine and Processing-Java is better to start from here
+- Close Processing IDE

 Android Driver Installations: doubleClick to install, may need to Unzip first
 - Install Samsung Driver first, then Universal Driver (worked as of 20180615)
   - Optional: only install the Universal Driver until you have a Samsung device